Environmental Engineering Program Mission, Objectives and Outcomes

 - Show a commitment to ethical practice and professional development by extending their knowledge through continuing education and self-directed life-long learning, professional licensure, and service to the profession and society.

-- OUTCOME K: An ability to use the techniques, skills, and modern engineering tools necessary for engineering practice.
+Outcome 8. an ability to use the techniques, skills, and modern engineering tools necessary for engineering practice.